- WHAT IS CLUBES DE CIENCIA MÉXICO (CDECMX)?

 - Implementation of a club that has been designed by expert collaborators such as Frank Wilczek (2004 Nobel Prize in Physics) or research professors in various areas (eg Alejandro Sánchez Alvarado, Stowers Institute, HHMI).

 We suggest you design your Club proposal based on the idea: “learn by doing”.
 By this we mean that the Club should be a very practical course where students can participate to the fullest, doing experiments, programming and solving problems that allow them to approach the day-to-day life of a scientist.
-There is an opening ceremony before the launch of the CdeCMx program and a symposium at the end where students present their results to the community.
+Keep in mind that these activities should be developed during a full working week (Monday-Friday), 6-7 hours a day.
+There is an opening ceremony on Sunday prior to launching CdeCMx week, and a student symposium by the end where students present their results to the community.

 For CdeCMx, a competitive Club helps students develop their science skills and intuition through engaging exercises that introduce them to interesting science topics!